ProfessorX737/mingw64_opengl_vscode_setup/README.md

 - build and run without debugging (ctrl-F5)
 - build and debug (F5)

-Alter the args in tasks.json to be:
+Replace the args in tasks.json to be:
 ```json
 "args": [
     "-g",